ceres-solver/ceres-solver/docs/source/interfacing_with_autodiff.rst

 ------------------------------------------------

-Now suppose we are given a function :code:`ComputeDistortionValue` thatis able to compute its value and optionally its Jacobian on demand and has the following signature:
+Now suppose we are given a function :code:`ComputeDistortionValue` that is able to compute its value and optionally its Jacobian on demand and has the following signature:

 .. code-block:: c++